SwirlLang/Swirl/README.md

 # Lambda Code

-Lambda code is a new high level compiled statically typed programming language.
+Lambda code is a new high level, compiled, statically typed programming language.
 Written in python, C, C++.
 Its [syntax](syntax.md) is far more simpler than other middle level compiled languages like C, C++.

 ### Lambda Code
 ```lc